builder-culture/edgeservices-workshops/docs/WAF/Perimeter_protection/Lab_Guide.md

 ## Create application

-**Please complete Cloudfront module 1 in order to have the application running.**

 ### OWASP Top 10 vulnerability mitigation using AWS WAF

 In this section, you will use AWS WAF to mitigate a vulnerability caused by weak code on your server.
 The vulnerability is a Local File Inclusion (LFI) in the Broken Access Control category of OWASP Top 10 (A5 category in 2017 release).
 Let's suppose that this vulnerability was introduced recently by code a change, where your developer has added to your application the capability to show additional information about itself using info query string.